Sruthisarav/My-computer-science-journey/README.md

 This is my progress in mastering basic computer science concepts using online resources like edX, coursera, and Udacity.
 I am creating this repository to store all of my solutions to problem sets given in these courses for future references.

-I'm making use of the OSSU curriculum to master the basics before I move on to my own path to specialize in specific areas so you will see a lot of similarities in the first half of the courses I'll be taking.
+I'm making use of the OSSU curriculum and p1xt's guide to master the basics before I move on to my own path to specialize in specific areas so you will see a lot of similarities in the first half of the courses I'll be taking.
 The order of courses is based on the order in which I had taken them.

 As of August 2019, I'm a computer science undergraduate student at NUS.
 I will still continue to take online courses as there are still many things I would like to learn while I still have the time.